About the Author

 I’ve always been a Hoosier, living my whole life in Southern Indiana.
 This is where I grew up, attended a small rural school system, and met my wife and best friend, Kaly.
 We’ve been truly blessed by God with an amazing family and great friends, and this is where we raise our three wonderful daughters.
 That, as all you parents of young children know, is a full-time job to itself!

 Ambition has always described my nature, and I’m driven by a strong will to succeed in anything I do.
 The Chrono Trigger Novel Project is, of course, a prime example which defines a good portion of my current ambitions.
 Of course, I’ve had to make a living outside of CTNP, so my work fills up the rest of my daily responsibilities.
-To that end, I have over 18 years of experience in the medical imaging equipment field, in which I have my own business named W7 Global (www.w7global.com).
+To that end, I have over 19 years of experience in the medical imaging equipment field, in which I have my own business named W7 Global (www.w7global.com).
 We are blessed with great success and reputation in this field.
-I personally am fully committed to CTNP and all the opportunities and responsibilities therein that arise from the project’s successful development.

 There are many accolades and achievements that I’m proud of throughout my life to date.
 While in high school, I was very active in the Business Professionals of America (BPA), where I eventually earned 2nd place at the National Leadership Conference in Anaheim, California in Database Applications (using Microsoft Access 2000).
 I was also a part of our school’s Renaissance program for high-achievement students, Fellowship of Christian Students (also known as Fellowship of Christian Athletes, or FCA), and the Boy Scouts of America, where I earned the highest ranking of Eagle Scout.
 I also played trumpet and later baritone/euphonium in our school band, and it was actually in band that I met my wife.